What do I need to know about relocating to Massachusetts?

 Let’s be clear.
 I love Massachusetts.
 I’ve never lived anywhere else (and never will).
 Our entire staff is Mass “lifers”.
 I’d rather vacation IN Mass than travel to another state when I have the choice.

-You’ll need to watch your destination town carefully.
-City and town tax rates can vary by over 500%.
-While this may sound extreme, the historical management and use of the town often dictates the tax burden that is placed on the homeowners.
+While this may sound extreme, the historical management and use of the town often dictate the tax burden that is placed on the homeowners.
 Many town boundaries are traced by a river.
 In some cases crossing a bridge can affect the tax rate by $10/ thousand.
-On a $600,000 home that’s a $500 per month variable …. for life.
+On a $600,000 home, that’s a $500 per month variable …. for life.

 As often as we are referred to as Taxachusetts, there are some financial benefits to living in MA.